 We can verify that \[0.05 \times (0.5 + 1.5 + 5 + 4.5 + 3.5 + 2.75 + 1.5 + 0.75) = 1.\]

-Note that if we were to express the English vocabulary scores on a scale from 0 to 10 rather than from 0 to 1 and use bins of width 0.5 points rather than of width 0.05 points, the density estimates would be a tenth of what they are now.
+If we were to express the English vocabulary scores on a scale from 0 to 10 rather than from 0 to 1 and use bins of width 0.5 points rather than of width 0.05 points, the density estimates would be a tenth of what they are now.
+This is because, if we’re using density estimates, the area covered by the histogram needs to equal 1.

 Rows: 80 Columns: 3